MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 >
 > (1 row affected)
 >
-> Msg 2627, Level 14, State 1, Line 48Violation of UNIQUE KEY constraint 'AK_CustomerAddress_rowguid'.
-Cannot insert duplicate key in object 'SalesLT.CustomerAddress'.
-The duplicate key value is (16765338-dbe4-4421-b5e9-3836b9278e63).
+> Conversion failed when converting date and/or time from character string.

 Two rows are added, one to the Customer table and one to the Address table.
 However, the insert for the CustomerAddress table failed with a duplicate key error.
 The database is now inconsistent as there's no link between the new customer and their address.

 To fix this, you'll need to delete the two rows that were inserted.

 3. Right click the **AdventureWorks** connection and select **New Query**.
 A new query window is displayed with a connection to the AdventureWorks database.
-4. Enter the following T-SQL code into the new query window: and run it to delete the inconsistent data:
+4. Enter the following T-SQL code into the new query window and run it to delete the inconsistent data:

 ```
 DELETE SalesLT.Customer